A Drâa Valley Oasis: The Essential Travel Guide to Agdz

 Agdz is located in a region of Morocco that’s renowned for its kasbahs, with hundreds dotting the surrounding landscape.
 Taking in the entire Route of 1000 Kasbahs takes at least two days but there is plenty to see within a couple of hours’ drive of Agdz.

-Within the town itself is the Kasbah of Caid Ali, a 19th-century mud-brick structure with a maze of rooms and incredible views from its rooftop terrace.
-Nearby is the town of Tamnougalt, a former residence of caïds (local administrators) with a couple of crumbling old kasbahs to admire.
+Nearby is the town of Tamnougalt, a former caïd residence with a couple of crumbling old kasbahs to admire.
 Because of their dilapidated state, it’s best to appreciate them from afar.

-From Agdz, you can also visit the town of Aâgoubt and the Kasbah of Oulad Othmane, a beautifully preserved 18th-century fortress where you can spend the night.
 Further south lies the village of Tamegroute, which was the historical heart of a Sufi order known as the Nasiriyya.
-It’s particularly renowned for its glazed ceramics and is home to a buried kasbah that’s well worth a look.
+It’s renowned for its glazed ceramics (if pottery is on your Morocco shopping list) and is home to a buried kasbah that’s well worth a look.

 For more information about exploring the Route of 1000 Kasbahs, including maps and a suggested itinerary, check out my detailed article here.